-In small tournaments the arbiter starts all clocks.
+In smaller tournaments the arbiters start all clocks.

 In tournaments with many players the arbiter announces the start of the round and states that White's clock is started.
 The arbiter then goes round the room checking that White's clock has been started on all boards.